Cache County School District

 Cache County School District is a school district located in Cache County, Utah, United States.
 It serves all the communities within Cache County, except most of the city of Logan (which is served by Logan City School District).
-(Note: The Logan City School District busing is provided by the Cache County School District transportation, but the buses are labeled with the names of both districts.)
-It is one of 41 school districts within the state and 10th largest in terms of student enrollment.
+(Note: Certain Logan City areas that were annexed after the current district boundaries were set are part of the Cache School District) The two school districts share their school bus fleet.
+Cache is one of 41 school districts within the state and 10th largest in terms of student enrollment.

-Communities served

-The Cache County School District serves the following communities: